 You would need to abide by stipulation terms of information discipline or endure formal disciplines, like suspension, revocation, or probation.

-As you’ve had DUI on record doesn’t mean that the chances for taking test gets denied.
+As you’ve had DUI on record doesn’t mean that the chances for taking the test get denied.
 However, it doesn’t mean that Nursing Commission takes close look at the application.

 When the application gets denied, you shouldn’t give up.

-A lot of nursing students get denied application because of the conviction on the record.
-You must appeal decision.
+A lot of nursing students get denied applications because of the conviction on the record.
+You must appeal the decision.